garciart/Basics/x_underway/SecurityPlans/README.md

-# The Basics - My System Security Plans
+# The Coder's Companion - My System Security Plans

 If you ever get a chance to intern at NASA, especially as a developer, do it!
 Working with the best and brightest is a great experience and you will learn a lot.
 However, you will also learn about the struggle of balancing Dev-Sec-Ops.
 For example, in order to do localhost development, you had to have a security plan.
 For many developers, this was an example of government "red tape", but, truthfully, it is a sound practice.